clarkie/dynogels/README.md

 ### Deleting
-You delete items in DynamoDB using the hashkey of model If your model uses both a hash and range key, than both need to be provided
+You delete items in DynamoDB using the hashkey of model If your model uses both a hash and range key, then both need to be provided

 ```js
 Account.destroy('foo@example.com', function (err) {